 Animals in heat will tear through window screens and screen doors.
 They will chew and scratch incessantly on window frames, door frames, and even doors to find a way out.

 Dogs typically come into heat once or twice a year.
 Dogs in heat develop bloody, mucous-y discharge from the vulva.
 This can cause a major inconvenience in the home.

 Cats in heat caterwaul for mates incessantly, day and night.
 They generally come into heat in the spring, summer, and fall—and their heat cycle lasts approximately two weeks.

 Heat is a major source of stress for both pets and pet parents.
-The result is often unwanted litters of puppies and kittens.
-Our shelters are full of unwanted yet healthy animals who need but cannot find homes.
-Each year, thousands upon thousands of unwanted dogs and cats are euthanized.
+The result is often unwanted litters that fill our shelters with healthy puppies and kittens who cannot find homes.

 Why should I neuter my dog or cat?